elizabrooke0204/Crypto/README.md

 	- Navigate to Google's website at [Gmail Account Setup](https://accounts.google.com/signup/v2/webcreateaccount?biz=false&cc=US&continue=https%3A%2F%2Fmail.google.com%2Fmail%2Fu%2F0%2F&dsh=S1074751825%3A1675891081117751&emr=1&flowEntry=SignUp&flowName=GlifWebSignIn&followup=https%3A%2F%2Fmail.google.com%2Fmail%2Fu%2F0%2F&ifkv=AWnogHfIJZsjYmsdrz2_4_skT0VDbQAPssPrmrL2pezBK9cppfPuutqTv9dX-kOlhr00sa0_mzRJcA&osid=1&service=mail) to create a Gmail account that will be used to send messages.
 	-  After creating account and signing in, click your account icon in the top right corner of the page and select 'Manage your Google Account'.
 	- Next navigate to the 'Security' section using the navigation bar on the left side of the page.
-	- Under 'Signing in to Google' click 'App passwords' and generate a password on the next page after entering 'Select App' and 'Select device'.
+	- Under 'Signing into Google' click 'App passwords' and generate a password on the next page after entering 'Select App' and 'Select device'.
 	- After generating a password, save your email address and app password in 'auth_cred.py'	as string variables.
 	- Finally, identify your mobile phone carrier's MMS gateway address.
 Major US carriers can be found at Lifewire's website [Lifewire SMS and MMS Gateways](https://www.lifewire.com/sms-gateway-from-email-to-sms-text-message-2495456), other carriers will have to be searched for online.
 Save your phone number and carrier MMS gateway as string variable in 'auth_cred.py' in the format <phone_number@mms_address>.
 example: '1234567890@vzwpix.com'.